 How Far Can A Wolf Howl Be Heard?

 Wolves can communicate with each other over several kilometers.
-Wolves have excellent hearing, and this, along with the way they project their voice, allows them to be heard by other wolves over their home territory and beyond.
+Wolves have excellent hearing and can project their voice.
+This allows them to be heard by other wolves over their home territory and beyond.

 The exact distance depends on the terrain that they are in when making the call.
-If in an open space, then the howl can be heard at distances up to 16 km away.
+If in an open space, the howl can be heard at distances up to 16 km away.
 In forested areas, this distance may be reduced to less than 10 km.

 Areas with large hills and mountainous regions can also change how far the howl can be heard, with the sound bouncing off different terrain areas.
 A wolf at the top of a hill can be heard farther than a wolf howling at the bottom of a valley.